Cleaning out your home? How to keep your junk out of the landfill.

 The dress-up clothes you no longer use at your new, remote gig can help out under-resourced job seekers through Dress for Success and 100 Suits.

-Books you’ve already read?
-Check for a Little Free Library, a freestanding give/take community bookshelf on a street near you.
+Books you’ve already read would make someone very happy at a Little Free Library, a freestanding give/take community bookshelf on a street near you.

-And, of course, thrift shops accept re-sellable items to support their missions — a win for giver and seller alike.
+And, of course, thrift shops accept re-sellable items to support their missions, making this tip a win for giver and seller alike.

 3. Give it away